 For mountains of bee hoon

 The queue to Ruyi Yuan Vegetarian stretches beyond the hawker centre it’s located in, but it’s worth the wait.
-The stall has been serving up stellar plates (from SGD 3) of vegetarian bee hoon (rice vermicelli) since 1983.
+The stall has been serving up stellar plates of vegetarian bee hoon (rice vermicelli) since 1983.
 When it’s your turn to order, be sure to pile on the side dishes.
 We recommend the crispy bean curd skin, mock barbecued pork, cabbage and mock roasted duck.
 Here’s a tip: Visit on Sundays for a wider selection of dishes.

 Ruyi Yuan Vegetarian at Redhill.
 80 Redhill Lane, Stall 4, Singapore 150080. +65 9712 4621.